queryluke/masseffect-5e/static/data/spells/fortification.md

   description: Fortification lasts an additional turn.
 - name: Venting Fortification
   description: When fortification ends, the currents are sent to your gauntlets.
 Your
-    next Omni-tool attack is made at advantage and deals an additional 2d10 bludgeoning damage.
+    next melee weapon attack is made at advantage and deals an additional 2d10 bludgeoning damage.
 ---
-As a reaction, reinforce your armor using protective Foucault currents.
-Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack.
+Reinforce your armor using protective Foucault currents.
+Gain +5 AC until the start of your next turn, including against the triggering attack.

 You must finish a short or long rest before you can use this ability again.